Generalized Snell's law and Maxwell equations: Abstract

 \section{Abstract}

-This paper discusses the Maxwell system of electrodynamics in the context of distributions.
-It is used to establish boundary conditions for fields at the interface when the charge and current densities are concentrated measures on the interface.
-The paper derives the generalized Snell's law from this analysis.
+This paper examines the Maxwell system of electrodynamics within the framework of distributions.
+A primary objective is to establish general boundary conditions for fields at interfaces when the charge and current densities are measures localized on the interface.
+From this analysis, the paper presents a derivation of the generalized Snell’s law, along with formulas for the amplitudes of the reflected and transmitted waves in terms of the incident amplitude.

 \keywords{Electromagnetism, Generalized functions, Generalized Snell's law, Metasurfaces}